Alhambra - Sierra Nevada - Spain - the Magic and Beauty of an Islamic Monument. A Travellers Tale.

 Day 4 – December 22nd 2014

-The next morning, we visited an old section of Granada which had been turned into a museum.
+The next morning, I visited an old section of Granada which had been turned into a museum.
 It is called The Cave House Museum of Sacromonte and covered a large area which incorporated 11 separate caves.
 Each cave recreating a cave house dwelling with its kitchen, stables, traditional arts and crafts such as basketry, ceramics, blacksmiths forge, and weavers loom.
 Several caves told the story of the flamenco dance which apparently originated from this district.
 The outside areas showed us the types of plants and geology of the area.
 It was an extremely interesting museum set in a unique historical style taking us back hundreds of years into the past.
-The views from the museum were spectacular as we could see the escarpment of the Alhambra opposite, the city of Granada and the Rio Darro Valley before us.
+The views from the museum were spectacular as I could see the escarpment of the Alhambra opposite, the city of Granada and the Rio Darro Valley before us.

 I was hungry after our exertions climbing up to the museum and walking around, well you know how I enjoy walking up things, so I had lunch in one of the traditional but quaint tapas bars situated along the road that runs by Sacromonte.
 After lunch, I drove back to our hotel and as there was a couple of hours daylight left I explored the village and its surrounding areas.
 I ate that evening in the El Molino which this evening had live music.
 Bed was not late as I had a long drive the next day to the beautiful city of Seville.
 (A separate hub)